realpython/realpython-blog/2013/2013-07-29-create-a-super-basic-rest-api-with-django-tastypie.markdown

 $ python manage.py migrate --fake-initial
 ```

-**Note** The `fake-initial` optional argument is required if we have to troublehsoot the existing migrations if any.
-Please omit if no migrations exist already.
+> **Note**: The `fake-initial` optional argument is required if you have to troubleshoot the existing migrations.
+Omit if no migrations exist.

 Fire up the Django Shell and populate the database: